Victor-dev18/100-days-of-code/README.md

 ## 🌟 Inspired by
 The [#100DaysOfCode](https://www.100daysofcode.com/) challenge by @ka11away.
-Let’s learn, build, and grow in public! \n
+Let’s learn, build, and grow in public!
 Let's go from "Hello, World" to "Hire me, please." 🚀